patlux/react-query-cache-persistent/README.md

 # react-query-cache-persistent

-This persistor extends [QueryCache](https://tanstack.com/query/v5/docs/reference/QueryCache) to persist the cache in a simple way without hydration/dehydration phase.
+This persistor extends [QueryCache](https://tanstack.com/query/v5/docs/reference/QueryCache), enabling straightforward cache persistence without needing a hydration/dehydration phase.

-The biggest advantage in terms of performance is, that the persistor stores the queries by each single query instead of storing the whole cache on each change.

-This is huge if your cache is several megabytes in size.
+Its main performance benefit is storing queries individually rather than persisting the entire cache with each update.
+This significantly boosts performance when your cache size reaches several megabytes.

-> ⚠️ The only drawback is that this only works in a synchronous way.
-You cannot use this if your storage only provides asynchronous methods to get/set the cache.
-See [How it works](#how-it-works)
+> ⚠️ However, this approach only supports synchronous operations.
+If your storage relies on asynchronous get/set methods, you won't be able to use this persistor.
+Refer to How it works for more details.

 ## Adapters